syntelos/liweg/README.txt

-liweg, a light weight graphical machine
+liweg, a light weight graphical virtual machine

   Far smaller than many virtual machines, liweg is designed for application programming on a very small scale.